Mad-Pixels/go-dyno-docs/docs/en/v0.0.1/index.md

       src: /icons/integration.png
       alt: Terraform Integration
     title: Unified Schema for App and Infrastructure
-    details: A single JSON schema acts as the source of truth for both Go code and Terraform configs — avoiding duplication and drift
+    details: A single JSON schema acts as the source of truth for both Go code and IaC configs — avoiding duplication and drift
   - icon:
       src: /icons/key.png
       alt: Composite Keys Support